Means of Production subverts advertising to sell Americans on socialism

 Adds Hayes: “We’re borrowing a lot from the best aspects of the standard commercial production process.
 Trying to create a focused script, then building visuals around it to drive those points home.”

 The building of an emotional crescendo in each spot feels very much like the cadence of an Obama-era political speech.
-Hayes says this has become a key part of how young people think political messages should work, but he’s careful to draw a line of distinction, criticizing the former President for focusing more on words than actions.
+Hayes says this has become a key part of how young people think political messages should work, but he’s careful to draw a line of distinction, criticizing the former president for focusing more on words than actions.
 “After people felt betrayed by Obama’s use of hope and change, you can’t use that again.
 It’s gone,” says Hayes.
 “You have to find another way, a way to say directly, we know you’ve been screwed, we know you’ve been wronged, let’s try to find some ways to improve your life–and doing it in a language they understand.”

 The spots also stylishly juxtapose the most common images of places like New York and Hawaii–gleaming skyscrapers, a vacation paradise–with a street-level view of the realities of daily life.
 “Our goal is also not to overdramatize,” says Burton.
 “We were really seeing those scenes.
 We saw encampments of homeless native Hawaiians next to enormous glass high-rise condos that sell for millions.
 It’s about showing these contrasts that we don’t often see, and we don’t see enough.”

-Right now, Means of Production is obviously focused on the midterm primaries, but outside the trilogy of Ocasio-Cortez, Ing, and Pressley, they’re consulting with other campaigns and causes around the United States., including various state office and governor races.
-Burton says the overall goal is to build an infrastructure able to work on many projects simultaneously, not only on video content, but overall digital messaging and social strategy
+Right now, Means of Production is obviously focused on the midterm primaries, but outside the trilogy of Ocasio-Cortez, Ing, and Pressley, they’re consulting with other campaigns and causes around the U.S., including various state office and governor races.
+Burton says the overall goal is to build an infrastructure able to work on many projects simultaneously, not only on video content, but overall digital messaging and social strategy.

 “We’re very much building this plane while we’re flying it,” says Burton.
 “One thing we’ve seen through working with the Democratic Socialists is that socialists are smart, creative, and know how to get a message across the internet without spending $1 million on a 30-second TV ad that no one’s going to watch.”